richardanaya/ragnar/README.md

 Many wallets support just the words themselves.

+## Can this be used for other things than Bitcoin?

+Yes, many crypto currencies use similar keys, but it's beyond the scope of this project.

 ## Contributing

 Feel free to contribute to Ragnar by submitting pull requests or reporting bugs and suggestions as GitHub issues.